pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Suppose you hope to build a cat recognizer that has 5% error.
 Right now, your training set has an error rate of 15%, and your dev set has an error rate of 16%.
 In this case, adding training data probably won’t help much.
 You should focus on other changes.
 Indeed, adding more examples to your training set only makes it harder for your algorithm to do well on the training set.

-If your error rate on the training set is 15% (or 85% accuracy), but your target is 5% error (95% accuracy), then the first problem to solve is to improve your algorithm ’ s performance on your training set.
+If your error rate on the training set is 15% (or 85% accuracy), but your target is 5% error (95% accuracy), then the first problem to solve is to improve your algorithm performance on your training set.
 Your dev/test set performance is usually worse than your training set performance.
 So if you are getting 85% accuracy on the examples your algorithm has seen, there’s no way you’re getting 95% accuracy on examples your algorithm hasn’t even seen.

 Suppose as above that your algorithm has 16% error (84% accuracy) on the dev set.
 We break the 16% error into two components:

 - The bias is the error rate of your algorithm on your training set.
 We think of this informally as the algorithm’s **bias**.
 - The variance is how much worse the algorithm does on the dev (or test) set compared to the training set in this setting.
 We think of this informally as the algorithm’s **variance**.

 Some changes to a learning algorithm can address the first component of error **bias** and improve its performance on the training set.
 Some changes address the second component **variance** and help it generalize better from the training set to the dev/test sets.
 To select the most promising changes, it is incredibly useful to understand which of these two components of error is more pressing to address.
 Developing good intuition about Bias and Variance will help you choose effective changes for your algorithm.

 ### Examples of Bias and Variance